EricChen521/Free_solvation_Energy_Cal/README.md

 ## Step 5: Get the solvation free energy result

-After all lambda states calculation finished, use the following python script to get the dG value:
+After all lambda state calculations are completed, use the following python script to get the dG value:

 ```
 python getdvdl 5 ti001.en [01].* > dvdl.dat